stockphrase/no-silo/content/about/bio/index.md

 I'm a mildly accomplished computer nerd.
 I like open-source software and culture.
 I'm a fan of Canonical's [Ubuntu](https://ubuntu.com) and System 76's [Pop!_OS](https://pop.system76.com/).
 I'm particularly enthused by the [Pandoc](https://pandoc.org/), [Markdown](https://daringfireball.net/projects/markdown/syntax), and [Hugo](https://gohugo.io/) projects.

 I'm married with two small children and a cat.
-The cat and I are both from Tennessee.
+The cat is also from Tennessee.
 That is the only good thing about the cat.

 Lately I've been listening to [The National](https://americanmary.com/), [Future Islands](https://future-islands.com/), and [Aidan Knight](https://www.aidanknight.com/) a lot.